GabrielH-02/Harmony-Haven-Hotels/README.md

 ![header-small](documentation/header-small.png)

-* The one exception to the header is on the landing page once the data of the sign-up page has been submitted, contains one link to the home page with an arrow icon to the left and the text ‘Home’.
+* The one exception to the header is on the landing page once the data of the sign-up page has been submitted.
+The header contains one link to the home page with an arrow icon to the left and the text ‘Home’.
   - This allows the user to simply note that on this page there is nothing to interact with, therefore returning the user to the home page to learn more.

 ![header-signup](documentation/header-signup.png)